genestack/user-docs/docs/user-guide/quick-start/consumer-api.md

     * Navigate to the ODM homepage.
     * Click on **API Documentation** on the homepage.
    ![Enter API](quick-start-images/consumer-api-dashboard.png)
+   <figcaption>Main dashboard of the ODM.
+Click on API documentation to explore the available resources</figcaption>

 2. **Explore the API Documentation:**
       * This action will display the API Documentation window, where you can explore how the data model in ODM is structured.
       * In this window, you will also see how the endpoints are grouped based on general use cases.
       ![API Main](quick-start-images/api-main-page.png)
+      <figcaption>API Documentation dashboard.
+This window shows the data model structure and where the specific endpoints are located</figcaption>

 !!! question "Endpoint groups explanation"
       * "Query/retrieve data" with the list of user endpoints - only these endpoints can be used by users who are not included in the group Curator, also these endpoints can be used by users from the Curator group also.